Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 Sillage and Projection Differences

-• Spray Perfumes: Higher sillage, wider scent projection, more noticeable in the air.
+- Spray Perfumes: Higher sillage, wider scent projection.

 Application Method Impact

-How you apply your fragrance also plays a big role.
-Sprays are easy – just a quick spritz over your clothes or skin.
-It's fast and covers a decent area.
-Oils, however, are usually applied by dabbing a small amount onto pulse points like your wrists, neck, or behind your ears.
-This targeted application means you have a lot of control over where the scent goes.
-It’s a more deliberate process, and because you're applying it directly to the skin, it can meld with your body chemistry in a unique way.
-For a more controlled and personal scent experience, perfume oils are fantastic.
+Sprays are quick — a spritz over clothes or skin covers a decent area.
+Oils are applied by dabbing a small amount onto pulse points, giving you more control over exactly where the scent goes and allowing it to meld with your body chemistry in a unique way.

 When Sprays Have the Advantage